raphyduck/api_docs/source/includes/_websocket.md

 --- | --- | ---
 POS_PAIR | string | Pair (BTCUSD, LTCUSD, LTCBTC).
 POS_STATUS | string | Status (ACTIVE, CLOSED).
-±POS_AMOUNT | float | Size of the position.
-Positive values means a long position, negative values means a short position.
+±POS_AMOUNT | float | Size of the position.<br>Positive values means a long position,<br>negative values means a short position.
 POS_BASE_PRICE | float | The price at which you entered your position.
 POS_MARGIN_FUNDING | float | The amount of funding being used for this position.
 POS_MARGIN_FUNDING_TYPE | int | 0 for daily, 1 for term.